pmiggs/Py-Maze_Pathfinder/README.md

 </kbd>
 <br/>
 <br/>
 It was all fine and dandy until I saw we were limited to using NumPy and Matplotlib.
-They were weaning us from specialized libraries to assess our core programming know-how and problem-solving capabilities...
-I think.
+I believe they were weaning us from specialized libraries to assess our core programming know-how and problem-solving capabilities.

 <h2>Programming Proper</h2>